hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    ./reproduce.sh --solvers

-This script runs the simulation with five different solver configurations and generates performance comparison plots.
+This script runs the simulation with six different solver configurations and generates performance comparison plots.
 The tested configurations are stored in the ``examples/src/C_lidcavity/`` directory and are listed below: